 One set back for reading this blog on a feed reader is that most of the witty high tech stuff might not appear correctly, or might nor appear at all, on the feed reader.
 The most common example will be that of a flash based application such as youtube’s video.
 You’ll have to click on the link provided in your reader to return to the site to view the content.

 In this brave new world, any Ali, Mutu and Ah Beng can put up a blog and say whatever they want, and whole world can potentially read it.
 The author firmly believe that eventhough that’s the case technically, it isn’t socially.
 The amount of anonymity on this blog is as much as you, the reader, wants.
-If you signed up on MyBlogLog and you were discovered on my blog, it’s obviously a self made choice.

 One specific case to be aware of is when you’re responding to a post.
 This is a WordPress blog, and by convention, we require that you provide an e-mail address when replying.
 When the engine finds a new email address, it will withhold your comment for moderation by the author.
 Once the author approves of your comment, then the comment (along with the website link if provided) will appear along with the comment below the post.
 This is only done once typically (unless you’re one of those weirdos who control cookies) so that future comments made using the same e-mail address will not require future moderation.
 The author however, constantly monitors the Recent Comments to see if there are any inappropriate content being posted.